How to display values from custom managed properties in classic search results - option 1 in SharePoint Server

-You don't have to do this step if you are using SharePoint Online.
-Go to Site settings --> Search Result Types.
-Notice that a Property Sync alert is displayed.
+You don't have to do this step if you are using SharePoint in Microsoft 365.
+Go to Site settings > Search Result Types.
+A Property Sync alert appears.

 This alert is displayed because we added managed properties to an item display template (what we did in step 2).
-To update the result types with the newly added managed properties, click Update.
+To update the result types with the newly added managed properties, select Update.

 If you don't do this update, the newly added managed properties won't display in your search results.

-After we made this change, when users entered a query in our Search Center, both the value of ContentSummaryOWSMTXT and the value for owstaxIdTechnicalSubject were displayed in the search results.
+After we made this change, when users entered a query in our Search Center, both the value of ContentSummaryOWSMTXT and the value for owstaxIdTechnicalSubject appeared in the search results.

-Even though two custom properties were now displayed in the search results, the result wasn't completely right.
+Even though two custom properties appeared in the search results, the result wasn't completely right.
 For example, we wanted to display the two custom properties between the title and the link, and not below the link as was currently the case.